 The industrial partners reflect the diverse nature of these challenges and represent agents connected to many aspects of retail.
 In addition to traditional retail companies, partners include a financial institution, an IT consulting firm and consultancy and analytics firms with a special focus on the service industry and on business development.
 What they have in common is a clear interest in business development, a desire to strengthen their competitiveness and to participate in an innovation platform for retail.

-The current industrial partners for the project are: Ellos Group, Eton, Gina Troicot, Hall Media, Odyssey, Pulsen Retail, Smartster, Sparbanken Sjuhärad, and Viskan System.
+The current industrial partners for the project are: Ellos Group, Eton, Gina Tricot, Hall Media, Odyssey, Pulsen Retail, Smartster, Sparbanken Sjuhärad, and Viskan System.

 The research questions for each PhD project are designed to combine a high degree of business relevance with scientific impact, and are formulated together by doctoral students, supervisors and business partners, thus ensuring that co-production is embedded in each project from the start.